-Written under the influence of Larry Niven's story "There Is a Tide".
-Try to calculate the force of gravity on the surface of a spherical piece of a neutron star with a mass 500 000 times less than the mass of the Earth, but with a 3 meters diameter ...
+Written under the influence of Larry Niven's story "There Is a Tide."
+Try to calculate the force of gravity on the surface of a spherical piece of a neutron star with a mass 500 000 times less than the Earth's mass but with a 3 meters diameter ...

-Acceleration of gravity g — an acceleration given to the body in a vacuum by the force of gravity that is, the geometric sum of the planet's gravitational pull (or another celestial body) and inertial forces resulting from its rotation.
-According to Newton's second law, the acceleration of gravity is equal to the force of gravity acting on the unit mass object.
+Acceleration of gravity g — an acceleration given to the body in a vacuum by the force of gravity, that is, the geometric sum of the planet's gravitational pull (or another celestial body) and inertial forces resulting from its rotation.
+According to Newton's second law, gravity's acceleration is equal to the force of gravity acting on the unit mass object.

 G — gravitational constant ( m^3, s^-2, kg^-1).